Mina's Garden - Integration support for what opened

 is soft.

-The ecosystem for psychedelic aftercare
+Integration support for the psychedelic aftercare moment

-Participant-supported · Practitioner-connected · Governed for the field
+Participant-supported · Practitioner-connected · Built in stewardship

 The moment we are in

-is no longer emerging.
+Psychedelic care is no longer

 6,000+